 This is the supervised field-based component of EDU 343.
-Students spend at least 40 hours at the field site and complete prepracticum tasks required.
+Students spend at least 25 hours at the field site and complete prepracticum tasks required.
 Students must be enrolled in EDU 343.
+This course is offered during alternate even fall semesters.
+(Fall 2024, Fall 2026)

-(Fall 2018, Fall 2020) Staff/One credit
+Staff/One credit